Toni500github/customfetch/README.md

 >To check if it's enabled or not, run "cufetch --version"

 ## Depends
-currently there aren't any dependencies to install.
+currently there aren't any dependencies to install, other than having `libdl` installed.\
 If you want to install with GUI mode install: `gtk3` and `gtkmm3` from your package manager

 ## Installation